martin-esparragoza/coreman/bootloader/README.md

 # Bootloader
 A MultiBoot bootloader.
 2 stages.
+No floppies.
 ## Sources can be placed look in config.asm for directory (all on partitions):
-- [ ] FAT16 filesystem
+- [ ] FAT32 filesystem